-A Deterministic Transition pathway is characterized according to the following fields:
+A States record is characterized according to the following fields:

-The iteration for the pathway.
-If blank then the pathway applies to all iterations.
+The Iteration for the State.
+If blank then the State applies to all iterations.

-The timestep for the pathway.
-If blank then the pathway applies to all timesteps.
+The Timestep for the State.
+If blank then the State applies to all timesteps.

-The Stratum of the destination State Class of the pathway.
-If blank then the From Stratum value will be used.
+The Stratum of the destination State Class if there is a deterministic transition.
+If blank then the Primary Stratum value will be used.

-The maximum age of the source State Class.
-Once this age is reached, a Deterministic Transition will occur to the destination State Class.
+The maximum age of the State.
+Once this age is reached, if a deterministic transition is defined it will transition a cell to the destination State.

-The location in the Pathway Diagram for the source State Class.
+The location in the Pathway Diagram for the State.

-Use the Pathway Diagram to edit your Deterministic Transitions more easily.
+Use the Pathway Diagram to edit your States more easily.